 - A few bungalows are available for rental on Wua Talap island.

-But that is ony part of the story.
-The islands proper are a very nice destination for snorkelers‚ nature tourists and those looking for a different type of holiday.
+But that is only part of the story.
+The islands proper are a very nice destination for snorkel ers‚ nature tourists and those looking for a different type of holiday.

-- Beautiful beaches and excellent snorkling in certain areas
+- Beautiful beaches and excellent snorkeling in certain areas

 - Bungalows and camping available on the two main (twin) islands.